Dar es Salaam

 _________________________________________________________

 After I checked out of the resort, I asked Acra, the same driver who picked me up from the airport, to take me to a hotel that was close to the bus station in order that I could leave early the next day for Moshi and I stressed for him NOT to take me to the most expensive hotel, as is usually the case if I'm not specific.
-Nevertheless, I wasn't specific enough as I got dropped off at the most expensive hotel in the area and had to walk around until I found another less expensive one.
-It was pretty grim on the streets but the hotel, the Kibadamo, suited the purpose and it was only $20/US a night.
+Nevertheless, I wasn't specific enough as I got dropped off at the most expensive hotel in the area and had to traipse around in the dust and heat until I found another less expensive one.
+It was pretty grim on the streets but the hotel, the Kibadamo, suited my purpose and it was only $20/US a night.
 As you can see, I was right beside the bus station without having a bed at the station itself.
 These shots are taken from all around the bus station and from my hotel room.

 ______________________________________________

-That afternoon I strolled around the station looking at the buses (I'm paranoid about buses after my experiences in South America) and it seemed the best ones were from the Kilimanjaro Express or the Dar Express lines.
+That afternoon I strolled around the station looking at the buses (being paranoid about buses after my experiences in South America) and it seemed the best ones were from the Kilimanjaro Express or the Dar Express lines.
 They were the only ones not stuffed to the roof with sausages (er, people) as they roared off in different directions.
-A tout beside me pointed to the offices where the different bus companies sold tickets and I told him I wanted a ticket on either of the two bus companies I mentioned above.
+A tout following along beside me pointed to the offices where the different bus companies sold tickets and I told him I wanted a ticket on either of the two bus companies I mentioned above.

 'Oh yes, yes, no problems.
 No problems.'